wp-plugins/2-way-micropay-monetize-3-ways/readme.txt

 == Screenshots ==

-1. Premium and Free Comments
-2. This is the second screen shot
+1. Example of how premium and free comments are sorted.
+2. Micropay confirmation screen when user clicks on "Read More..."
+3. Sortable sales and commission history.

 == Changelog ==

+= Version 1.0.1
+1. Changed a java script function name to fix potential name conflict with some plugins.
+2. Added text and variables to the "How This Works" page which is created when guest authors are allowed.
+The new variable will display the amount charged to create a guest author account and the amount required to post a guest author article.

-= 1.0.0
+= Version 1.0.0
 stable

 == Upgrade Notice ==